Tooth Extraction: Only When Necessary

-Teeth that have experienced the effects of advanced periodontal disease (gum disease) are teeth whose supporting bone has been damaged.
+Teeth that have experienced the effects of advanced periodontal disease, aka gum disease, are teeth whose supporting bone has been damaged.
 In general, as periodontal disease worsens, a tooth is supported by less and less surrounding bone, often to the point where the tooth becomes loose.
-In those cases where significant bone damage has occurred and a tooth has become excessively mobile extraction of the tooth may be the only option.
+In those cases where significant bone damage has occurred and a tooth has become excessively mobile, extraction of the tooth may be the only option.

 Wisdom teeth are typically in a region of the mouth that is hard to clean, thus placing them and their neighboring tooth at greater risk for decay and periodontal disease.
 Depending on the precise circumstances, your dentist may advise that removing a nonfunctional tooth might be in your best long-term interest in regards to maintaining good oral health.

 Impacted teeth are teeth whose positioning in the jaw bone is such that they cannot erupt into normal alignment and are often nonfunctional.
 This combination of factors makes impacted teeth common candidates for extraction.
 Extractions are often necessary in those cases where a large discrepancy exists between the size of the patient’s jaws and the needed space required for the improved alignment of their teeth.
 An orthodontist usually makes that decision after x-rays and models.

 In most cases, the recovery period lasts only a few days.
 Take painkillers as prescribed by your dentist or oral surgeon.

 The following tips will help speed your recovery: